quorum1/governance/docs/rules-and-regs.md

 ### Section 2.01: Membership Levels

-The Collective shall have three classes of members:
+The Collective shall have four levels of membership:
 1. Network
 2. Contributor
 3. Foundation
-4. Steward (Organizational Owners)
+4. Steward (the Owner Members of Quorum One LLC)

 ### Section 2.02: Membership Qualifications